-- teams in our distribution centres working extended hours to meet the demands of the pandemic. - It teams working tirelessly to overnaul our systems, in some cases overnight, to ensure that we could adjust to new supply arrangements to support government and community-led health responses. - enabled us to bring online additional warehouse capacity when it was needed most. - around the clock to ensure we could effectively source the stock required by our customers. - our finance teams preparing budgets, forecasts, monthly reports and other ad hoc analysis while working remotely.
+- teams in our distribution centres working extended hours to meet the demands of the pandemic - IT teams working tirelessly to overhaul our systems, in some cases overnight, to ensure that we could adjust to new supply arrangements to support aovernment and community-led health responses. - our legal team securing rapid lease agreements that enabled us to bring online additional warehouse capacity when it was needed most. - supply chain and procurement teams working around the clock to ensure we could effectively source the stock required by our customers. - our finance teams preparing budgets, forecasts, monthly reports and other ad hoc analysis while working remotely.

-administration support, customer service, business development and Key Account Manager teams working at the frontline of managing customer feedback and handling the myriad of enquiries we have received.
+administration support, customer service, business development and Key Account Manager teams working at the frontline of managing customer feedback and handling the myriad of enquiries we have received